tuanhiep/bank/README.md

 This is project for Kata Bank

-This web application is created to simulate the basic operation of bank; A classical user can check his accounts and see the history of each account.
+This web application is created to simulate the basic operations of bank; A classical user can check his accounts and see the history of each account.
 He can deposit or withdraw his money with this Kata bank, each sucessful operation is recorded to database and with this web application, user can check all of his transactions.